-If we seek stockholder approval of our initial business combination, we will distribute proxy materials and, in connection therewith, provide our public stockholders with the redemption rights described above upon consummation of the initial business combination.
+If we seek stockholder approval of our initial business combination, we will distribute proxy materials and, in connection therewith, provide our public stockholders with the conversion rights described above upon consummation of the initial business combination.

 Further, if we seek stockholder approval, we will consummate our initial business combination only if a majority of the outstanding shares of common stock voted are voted in favor of the business combination.
 Our initial stockholders have agreed to vote their founder shares and private placement shares and any public shares held by them in favor of our initial business combination.
 Each public stockholder may elect to redeem its public shares, irrespective of whether it votes for or against the proposed transaction, for cash equal to its pro rata share of the aggregate amount then on deposit in the trust account, including interest but less interest released to us to pay taxes, as described below.
-Our sponsor, officers, and directors have agreed to waive their redemption rights with respect to their founder shares, private placement shares and public shares in connection with the consummation of a business combination.
+Our sponsor, officers, and directors have agreed to waive their conversion rights with respect to their founder shares, private placement shares and public shares in connection with the consummation of a business combination.

 Many blank check companies would not be able to consummate a business combination if the holders of the company's public shares voted against a proposed business combination and elected to redeem or convert more than a specified maximum percentage of the shares sold in such company's initial public offering, which percentage threshold has typically been between 19.99% and 39.99%.
 As a result, many blank check companies have been unable to complete business combinations because the number of shares voted, against their initial business combination by their public stockholders electing conversion exceeded the maximum conversion threshold pursuant to which such company could proceed with a business combination.
 Since we have no such specified maximum redemption threshold and since even those public stockholders who vote in favor of our initial business combination will have the right to redeem their public shares, our structure is different in this respect from the structure that has been used by many blank check companies.
 This may make it easier for us to consummate our initial business combination.
 However, in no event will we redeem our public shares in an amount that would cause our net tangible assets to be less than \$5,000,001 upon consummation of our initial business combination.
 Moreover, the redemption threshold may be further limited by the terms and conditions of our initial business combination.
-If the amount of redemptions plus any cash required by our initial business combination, and instead may search for an alternate business combination.
+If the amount of redemptions plus any cash required by our initial business combination would cause our net tangible assets to fall below \$5,000,001, we would not proceed with the redemption of our public shares and the related business combination, and instead may search for an alternate business combination.

-Tendering stock certificates in connection with redemption rights
+Tendering stock certificates in connection with conversion rights